-Students placed on academic suspension or exclusion are ineligible to receive federal and state financial aid.
+Students placed on academic suspension or exclusion are ineligible to receive federal, state, or institutional financial aid.
 Students who have aid terminated as a result of this policy may regain eligibility for aid after they are allowed to return to the College.